tldr-pages/tldr/pages/common/pueue-kill.md

 `pueue kill --children {{task_id}}`

-- Kill all tasks in a [g]roup and pause the group:
+- Kill all tasks in a group and pause the group:

 `pueue kill --group {{group_name}}`